π΄π²Oman Political Stability: 45.3/100

 Composite score is the unweighted average of six governance dimensions, each measured on a 0-100 percentile scale.

 Oman is located between latitudes 16Β°N and 28Β°N and longitudes 52Β°E and 60Β°E, featuring a diverse landscape that includes gravel deserts, mountain ranges, and a long coastline of 3,165 km.
-The climate is predominantly hot and dry in the interior, with a humid coastal climate, particularly in the Dhofar region, which experiences seasonal monsoon rains.
-The Hajar Mountains in the north and the Dhofar Mountains in the south are notable geographic features, with the latter receiving more rainfall and having a tropical-like climate.
+The climate is predominantly hot and dry, with coastal areas being more humid, and temperatures can reach up to 54Β°C in summer.
+The Dhofar region experiences a tropical-like climate with seasonal monsoon rains, making it cooler than the northern parts of the country.

 Governance Indicators